JuanMaRuiz/ccc-util/README.md

 **Note**

-Due the different logic to validate bank account depending on the Country.
+Due the different logic to validate a bank account depending on the Country.
 This validator is only valid for **Spain** bank accounts.
 If you are interested in this validator and you want to add a new country, you can:

 * **Open an issue like this:**